Supper Mario Broth

 Supper Mario Broth is a blog and series of social media accounts known for posting obscure and humorous content related to the Mario franchise.
 Since the blog's creation in 2012, it has shared thousands of facts and pieces of media from the series, often in the form of educational entertainment.

 Creation

 The Supper Mario Broth blog, described as a "Super Mario variety blog", was launched in 2012 by two authors, both of whom have maintained anonymity.
-The name of the blog came from a brainstorming session in which the authors agreed to choose a food-related name due to this being a regular theme of the Mario series.
-One of the authors focused on posting entertainment content, while the other focused on posting factual material.
-Following a hiatus, the former author left the blog in 2016, after which many of the humor-related posts were removed from the site, though some of them were subsequently reinstated with disclaimers following backlash from fans.
+The blog's name originated from a brainstorming session in which the authors agreed to choose a food-related name due to this being a regular theme of the Mario series, hence the words Supper and Broth.
+One of the authors focused on posting factual content, while the other focused on posting humorous material; following a hiatus, the latter author left the blog in 2016, after which many of the humor-related posts were removed from the site, though some were subsequently reinstated with disclaimers following backlash from fans.